wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 The OpenTracing standard supports [span logs](https://opentracing.io/docs/overview/spans/#logs).
 You can use a Wavefront SDK to instrument your application to include span log information.

 {% include note.html content="Span logs are disabled by default and require Wavefront proxy version 5.0 or later.
-Contact Wavefront customer success to enable the feature." %}
+Contact [support@wavefront.com](mailto:support@wavefront.com) to enable the feature." %}

 You can instrument your application to emit one or more logs with a span, and examine the logs from the Tracing UI.
 For details on how to add a `log()` method for a specific SDK, see the OpenTracing SDK.